 Merchant City is a cultural quarter using palatial spaces leftover from Glasgow’s rich merchant heritage.
 Warehouses that once stored tobacco and cotton are now home to studios, workshops, cafes, restaurants and bars.
 On the weekends, Merchant Square holds a craft fair which brings together some of the city’s finest artisans.

 City Halls and the Old Fruitmarket are the entertainment venues of Merchant City.
-City Halls’ traditional shoebox style auditorium produces fine acoustics for concerts.
-Whereas, the Old Fruitmarket is a versatile space which holds gigs, theatre, club nights and comedy shows.
+City Hall’s traditional shoebox-style auditorium produces fine acoustics for concerts.
+The Old Fruitmarket is a versatile space with gigs, theatre, club nights and comedy shows.

 Charles Rennie Mackintosh

-Note – sadly Rennie Mackintosh’s masterpiece, the Glasgow School of Art, had been destroyed by fire in June 2018.
+Sadly, Rennie Mackintosh’s masterpiece, the Glasgow School of Art, was destroyed by fire in June 2018.

-Glasgow is family-friendly and has a wealth of things to do no matter what your tastes.
+Glasgow is family-friendly and has many things to do regardless of your tastes.
 Visit People Make Glasgow and find out what’s going on around this lively city.

 Edinburgh to Glasgow by train

-The prime reason to visit for many will be the town’s trio of heavyweight historical attractions: Stirling Castle, the National Wallace Monument and the Bannockburn Visitor Centre.
+For many, the prime reason to visit will be the town’s trio of heavyweight historical attractions: Stirling Castle, the National Wallace Monument and the Bannockburn Visitor Centre.